Overview

 - Difficulty in swallowing: The exposure of the lungs to high-energy X-rays may cause swelling of the region, causing difficulty in swallowing, nausea, cough, shortness of breath, etc.

-Recovery from Radiation Therapy
+Recovery After Radiation Therapy

 Most side effects of radiation therapy for lung cancer, such as difficulty in breathing, cough, nausea, etc., are mild and resolve on their own and fairly quickly.
 As far as cancer is concerned, the response of cancer to the treatment is entirely subjective.
 In most cases, cancer responds well within a few weeks of radiation therapy.
 If the treatment aims to shrink cancer, this sign is followed up with surgery that prolongs recovery due to invasiveness.
 If cancer does not respond to the treatment, the oncologist may suggest revisiting alternatives.